-Hc ow is 11.0 NFS/TCP support different from 11.i? nfs/udp vs. nfs/tcp Difference between 11.0 and d 11i n HP-UX 11.0 released, the only network trar was UDP .
-NFS/TCP support was added in syster NFS/ seto i when the March 2000 patches are installed ns, UDP remains the default protocol used TCP support must be manually enabled ncenv(1M) command.
-Once NFS/TCP sup bled , TCP becomes the default protocol used by NFS. via the new port has been ≻ On 1 1i, TCP is the default protocol for NFS.
-25, 2001 Copyright 2001 HewlettPackard Company Page 9
+s 11.0 NFS/TCP support different from 11.i? nfs/udp vs. nfs/tcp D oifference between 11.0 and 11i When HP-I NFS was I UX 11.0 released, the only network trans JDP.
+NFS/TCP support was added in I port available to March 2000. systems, U NFS/TCP s setoncen the March 2000 patches are installed on IDP remains the default protocol used by support must be manually enabled vi v(1M) command.
+Once NFS/TCP supp TCP becomes the default protocol used to the the transformation of transfor by NFS. a the new port has been ≻ On 11i, T CP is the default protocol for NFS. , 2002 Copyright 2002 HewlettPackard Company Ρ